 What is the last day to complete my colloquium?

 What is the Senior Project?

 The Senior Project is a semester-long, four-unit, intensive independent research and/or creative project that students work on under the guidance of a faculty mentor.
+To complete a Senior Project, students must have already passed their colloquium.
 Projects often, although not always, take on themes or questions with which students engage in their colloquium or rationale, and they attempt to make a new scholarly or artistic contribution to their fields.
 Examples of Senior Projects include a paper based on original research, a written assessment of a community-learning initiative, or an artistic project (such as design-based work, art exhibit, or theatrical production) accompanied by an analytic essay (comprising artistic background, aims, and technique).
-They may also take other forms, depending on the student’s interests and abilities.
+They may also take other forms, depending on the student’s interests.

-Students interested in undertaking a Senior Project should be aware of proposal deadlines and submission criteria, which are detailed online here.
+Students interested in undertaking a Senior Project should be aware of proposal deadlines and submission criteria, which are detailed online.

 How do I get a letter of recommendation?

-Students are often asked to provide formal letters of recommendation to accompany their applications to graduate school programs, for a prestigious fellowship or award, or to a competitive post-graduation opportunity.
+Students are often asked to provide formal letters of recommendation to accompany their applications to graduate school programs, a prestigious fellowship or award, or a competitive post-graduation opportunity.